 CLAIM: The voting results from Northern Ireland of the EU referendum compels the Secretary of State for Northern Ireland to call a border boll.

-CONCLUSION: False.
+CONCLUSION: INACCURATE.
 The Secretary of State may bring forth a border poll when presented with evidence that a majority of electors may choose to change the constitutional status of Northern Ireland.
 There has been no evidence yet published.

 Following the EU Referendum result of 24 June 2016, in which the United Kingdom voted Leave in a 51.9% majority, senior Sinn Féin politicians such as Gerry Adams and Deputy First Minister Martin McGuinness called for a Border poll.
 “The British government has no democratic mandate to represent the views of the North in any future negotiations with the EU.
 There is now a democratic imperative for a Border poll.
 The Irish Government should support this,” Adams stated.